 November 14, 2014

-Militarization of the island could trigger an arms race, forcing all nations with claims to ramp up military expenditures and increase construction of outposts in the sea.
-This would cause widespread economic problems in countries that are just now liberalizing international economic policy to increase development.
+Militarization of the island could trigger an arms race, forcing all nations with claims to ramp up military expenditures and increase construction of South Sea outposts.
+This could cause widespread economic problems in countries that are just now liberalizing international economic policy to increase development.
 An escalated dispute could also put future trade and investment treaties between the ASEAN bloc and China in jeopardy, reducing the annual FDI inflows these nations receive.
 Ultimately, an arms race could play out in one of two ways: 1) If there is no military conflict the result would be decreasing trade, economic consequences, and missed opportunities, or 2) there could be a military conflict between China and one of its Asian neighbors.

 Jeremy Goldstein is a 1L law student at University of Denver Sturm College of Law and a Staff Editor for the Denver Journal of International Law and Policy.